The cranial nerves are a set of twelve nerves that originate in the brain. Each has a different function responsible for sense or movement.

-- The sensory function receives information from the throat, tonsils, middle ear, and back of the tongue.
-It is also involved with the sensation of taste for the back of the tongue.
+The sensory function receives information from the throat, tonsils, middle ear, and back of the tongue.
+It also has a role in the sensation of taste on the back of the tongue.

-- The motor division provides movement to the stylopharyngeus, which is a muscle that allows the throat to shorten and widen.
+The motor division provides movement to the stylopharyngeus, a muscle that allows the throat to shorten and widen.

 The glossopharyngeal nerve starts in the medulla oblongata in the brain and leaves the skull through the jugular foramen, which leads to the tympanic nerve.

-- The sensory part provides sensation to the outer part of the ear, the throat, the heart, abdominal organs.
+- The sensory part provides sensation to the outer part of the ear, throat, heart, and abdominal organs.
 It also plays a role in taste sensation.